jamesplease/fi-calc-guide/src/configuration/additional-income.md

 ---
 layout: default
-title: Additional Income
+title: Income
 ---

-# Additional Income
+# Income

 Retiring does not necessarily mean that you're no longer bringing in money.
-Sometimes, you may have additional income during some years of your retirement.
-Example sources of additional income include:
+Sometimes, you may have income during some years of your retirement.
+Example sources of income include:

 - rental property cashflow
 - selling a home